-The site is legally described as Lot 6028 DP1235007 and commonly referred to as 85 Banfield Drive, Oran Park.
-The site has an area of 520.3m2 and is generally level with a small drop of approximately 500mm from the street frontage to rear south eastern corner.
-There are low retaining walls up to approximately 250mm on the rear and southern boundaries.
-The lot is burdened by various easements and restrictions, and the proposed development does not conflict with these easements and restrictions.
+The site is legally described as Lot 6018 in DP1235007 and commonly referred to as 11 Gleeson Rise, Oran Park.

+The site has an area of 710.3m2 and is generally level with a small rise of approximately 500mm from the street frontage to western boundary.
+There are retaining walls up to approximately 1.62m on the western boundary.
+The lot is burdened by various easements and restrictions, the proposed development does not conflict with these easements and restrictions.

-The site is located within the vicinity of an item of state heritage significance, SHR:1695 Oran Park House (also known as Catherine Park House) being approximately 32m from the boundary of the item and its curtilage (refer to figure 2 above).
+The site is located within the vicinity of an item of state heritage significance, SHR:1695 Oran Park House (also known as Catherine Park House), refer to Figure 2 above.

 Image 1.
-Observing primary western elevation
+Photo looking to primary western boundary of lot 6018.

 Image 2.
-Observing primary western elevation.
+Photo looking to primary western boundary of lot 6018.